Veer Bhai Kotwal

-Vithalbhai Laxman Kotwal (1 December 1912 – 2 January 1943) also known as Veer Bhai Kotwal was an Indian revolutionary and social reformer from Matheran, Maharashtra.
-He was killed in an encounter with the British police officer DSP R. Hall while he was underground with his team in the jungle of Siddhagad on 2 January 1943.
+Vithalbhai Laxman Kotwal (1 December 1912 – 2 January 1943), also known as Veer Bhai Kotwal, was an Indian revolutionary and social reformer from Matheran, Maharashtra.
+He was killed during an encounter with a British police officer while he was underground with his team in the jungle of Siddhagad, on 2 January 1943.

 Early life

-Vithal Kotwal was born on 1 December 1912 in Matheran, a hill station near Mumbai, in the district Raigad.
-He belonged to the poor barber family.
-He stayed there till the fourth grade when he studied in the local school and returned only after he graduated from Pune in 1936.
-He was the eldest and had three sisters.
+Vithal Kotwal was born on 1 December 1912 in Matheran, a hill station near Mumbai, located in the Raigad district.
+He was born to a poverty-stricken family of barbers.
+He stayed with his family until the fourth grade, when he would study at the local school, returning after he graduated from Pune in 1936.
+He was the eldest of the siblings in his family, having three sisters.

 Education

-After studying till fourth grade in the local school, he shifted to Pune to his aunt Gaurutai Halde, where he stayed till he completed his graduation from Wadia college.
+After studying until the fourth grade in his local school, he shifted to Pune with his aunt Gaurutai Halde, where he would stay until he had graduated from Wadia College.
 He stood first in the entire Pune district in his Vernacular Metric exam.

-After he returned to his native place, he studied law in Mumbai and became advocate in 1941.
+After he returned to his native residence, he studied law in Mumbai and became advocate in 1941.

 Family

 Vithal Kotwal was married to Indu Tirlapurkar from Pune in 1935.
-He had a boy named Bharat who died at the age of 22.
-His daughter Jagruti died within two months when Mr. Kotwal was underground in 1942.
-His wife Indu Kotwal died in 2012 at the age of 91.
+He had a son named Bharat, who died at the age of 22.
+His daughter, Jagruti died within two months when Mr. Kotwal was underground in 1942.
+His wife, Indu Kotwal died in 2012 at the age of 91.

-Social Work
+Social work

-As soon as Vithal Kotwal returned to Matheran he got into socio political activities defying his father’s wish to carry on their family tradition.
-He began helping people when cyclone hit entire western Mumbai shore and fisherman community got displaced.
-Later in coordination with the local congress leader Rajaram alias Bhausaheb Raut, he got involved in politics and social work.
+As soon as Vithal Kotwal returned to Matheran, he had involved himself socio-political activities, defying his father's wish to carry on their family tradition.
+He began helping people when a cyclone had hit a majority of the western Mumbai shore, leading to the displacement of fisherman in the community.
+Later, in coordination with the local congress leader Rajaram (alias Bhausaheb Raut), Kotwal had involved himself in politics and social work.

-He helped creating and enrolling common people in the voters’ list in the Matheran area.
-When he came across to see that landlords cheat peasants due to their ignorance he stated voluntary school for the children of these farmers.
-He altogether started 42 such schools in the area.
+He helped with creating and enrolling common people in the voters' list in the Matheran area.

+When he had eventually noticed that landlords had been cheating peasants due to their ignorance, he stated the right of voluntary school for the children of these farmers.
+Altogether, he had contributed to the construction of 42 such schools in the area.

-Later, when landlords denied food grain to the farmers at the time of drought, Vithal Kotwal came up with the innovative idea of grain bank for the farmers.
+Later, when landlords denied food grain to the farmers at the time of drought, Kotwal came up with the idea of grain bank for the farmers.

 With the financial support of Mr. Raut, a few thousand kilos of grain were imported and distributed amongst the farmers.
-Whoever took a grain loan had to replace it with twenty-five percent extra; whereas the landlords used to charge them double the loan.
+Whoever took a grain loan had to replace it with 25% extra; whereas the landlords used to charge them double the loan.

-Later when he became an advocate he served the poor peasants and downtrodden to fight for their right against the landlords who exploited them.
+Later, when he became an advocate, he served the peasants and downtrodden to fight for their right against the landlords who exploited them.

-In 1940 he organized a peasants and workers congregation in Karjat where prominent political activists of the time Achyutrao Patwardhan, S. M. Joshi, Lalji Pendse attended.
+In 1940, he organized a peasants and workers congregation in Karjat, where then prominent political activists Achyutrao Patwardhan, S. M. Joshi, and Lalji Pendse had attended.